keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 podtato-head-v0.1.0-6b86b273   podtato-head   v0.1.0    Completed
 ```

-Every time you update the application, the changes will be
+Each time you update the application, the changes are
 synced to the cluster.

 ## Possible follow-ups

-You can also set up a multi-stage delivery with Flux, same
+You can also set up a multi-stage delivery with Flux,
-as it was done with `ArgoCD`.
-You can follow the steps of the
+following the steps described for `ArgoCD` in the
 [ArgoCD multi-stage delivery with Keptn](../guides/multi-stage-application-delivery.md)
 user guide.